-Union Public Service Commission finally released the revised dates of NDA 1 2020 and NDA 2 2020 written exams amidst this pandemic.
+Union Public Service Commission has already released the dates for NDA 1 2021 and NDA 2 2021 written exams i.e. dated 18th April 2021 and 5th September 2021 amidst this pandemic.
 Aspirants were uncertain about their preparations and many were fearing the cancellations of the exam this year due to the worldwide impact and lockdown of the entire nation.
-Since the exam dates are released and there are around 90 days for the aspirants to buckle up, prepare and face the NDA written exams.
+Since the exam dates are released and there are around 180 days for the next upcoming examination aspirants to buckle up, prepare and face the NDA written exams.
 But these are different times and the normal approach won’t do much good in these hard and uncertain times.
 That’s why NDA aspirants should be ready for some new approaches regarding their time management and mental strength that may strategically support them to prepare for the NDA Written exam.

 Let’s look at some approaches that you can take for good to maximize your time and wellbeing under a new kind of pressure: